 5. Ask them to rate you in the true “moments of joy”

-Another common mistake of mobile developers is asking users to rate their app just too soon.
+Another common mistake of mobile developers is asking users to rate their apps just too soon.
 For most users, short time is not enough to navigate through your app, learn how to use it and start enjoying it.
-It turns out that if you ask users to rate your app before that special moment, you are more likely to get a negative rating.
+It turns out that if you ask users to rate before that special moment, you are more likely to get a negative rating.

-Finding “that exact point of time” is easier if you know the moments of joy of your users – the times when they are the most happy and excited about using your app or game.
+Finding “that exact point of time” is easier if you know the moments of joy of your users – the times when they are the most happy and excited about using your app.

 Those moments of joy could be: